dschalk/functional-javascript/README.md

 The largest generated prime number.

 The second demonstration in this series decomposes numbers into its their prime factors.
 Testing with sequences of 9's, the first substantial lag occurs at 9,999,999 - unless a large array of prime numbers has already been generated in the previous demonstration or elsewhere.
-Here it is:

 Next, two comma-separated numbers are decomposed into arrays of their prime factors, and those arrays are used to compute their lowest common multiple (lcm).
 For example, the lcm of 6 and 9 is 18 because 3*6 and 2*9 are both 18.
 The lcm of the denominators of two fractions is useful in fraction arithmetic; specifically, addition and subtraction.
 On my desktop computer, two seven digit numbers resulted in a lag of a few seconds when prime numbers had not been previously generated.

 The least common multiple of undefined and undefined is undefined The largest common factor of undefined and undefined is undefined
 TEST: undefined * undefined === undefined * undefined
 RESULT: false

-Doing Things The Hard Way
+###Doing Things The Hard Way

 The next two demonstration generate the same results as the previous two; but in doing so, they also generate and add to a shared and persistent (for the duration of the browser session) array of arrays of prime decompositions of the positive integers.
 The array is the value of decompMonad.s.
 It is re-used as the starting point for generating larger arrays, or as a sort of lookup table if a required prime decomposition has already been computed.
 The index of an array is the number whose decomposition is in the array so, for example, array-of-arrays[12] is [2,2,3].
 The actual code will be shown later and is also available at the Github repository.

-Enter a number here:

 The next demonstration shares the array of arrays of prime decompositions with the previous demonstration.
 That array is kept in a MonadState instance named "decompMonad".
 Computing prime decompositions of numbers that end up being ignored is clearly inefficient, so please bear in mind that a demonstration of a JS-monads way to keep mutable state in immutable, composable, globally accessable objects.

+The online demonstration contains the following text.

 Enter two comma-separated integers here:

 The least common multiple of undefined and undefined is undefined The largest common factor of undefined and undefined is undefined